Posterior Adaptation With New Priors

 \section{Summary}

-We presented an approach to recover (up to scale) the underlying likelihoods of a test example from its original class posteriors and priors.
-As fixed classification models become inaccurate over time if the priors begin to change, the proposed method enables an update of the posterior estimates with new class priors.
-This approach is applicable to those classification models that directly estimate the posterior of each class, without explicitly using the likelihood or priors (relying only on the underlying data distribution).
+We presented an approach to recover (up to scale) the underlying likelihoods of a test example from its class posteriors and priors.
+As fixed models become inaccurate over time if the priors begin to change, the method enables an update of the posterior estimates with a set of new class priors.
+This approach is applicable to those classification models that directly estimate the posterior of each class, without explicitly using the likelihood or priors (relying instead on the data distribution itself during training).
 We expect this technique to be useful in variety of dynamic classification scenarios.